Save on pet insurance for your pet

 A highly processed diet.

+This is because all of the above encourage free radicals formation.
 Under these circumstances, the body is overwhelmed and uses up all its natural antioxidants.
 This means giving an antioxidant supplement will boost the body's ability to repair itself.

-#3: Long Term Conditions
+Antioxidants Support Long Term Conditions

 When is Giving an Antioxidant Useful?

 You may wish to give your dog an antioxidant supplement if they are:

-Healthy but have previously had a poor diet
+Healthy, but have previously had a poor diet

-Healthy but live in a city or are exposed to pollutants or artificial chemicals
+Healthy, but live in a city or are exposed to pollutants or artificial chemicals

-Suffer from a long-term inflammatory condition such as arthritis or skin allergies.
+Suffer from a long-term inflammatory condition such as arthritis or skin allergies